JinmiaoChenLab/SEDR_analyses/README.md

 Please generate folder with structure shown above.
 Download the scripts here and put them in script folder.
 DLPFC data can be downloaded from [SpatialLIBD](http://spatial.libd.org/spatialLIBD/).
 Extract and put all data within data/DLPFC folder.
+Besides，data used in SEDR manuscript can be found as below:
-Breast cancer data can be downloaded from [10X visium data](https://support.10xgenomics.com/spatial-gene-expression/datasets/1.1.0/V1_Breast_Cancer_Block_A_Section_1).
+* Breast cancer data can be downloaded from [10X visium data](https://support.10xgenomics.com/spatial-gene-expression/datasets/1.1.0/V1_Breast_Cancer_Block_A_Section_1).
-Stero-seq data has been put within Data folder.
+* Stero-seq data has been put within Data folder.

 Table of DLPFC data: